blackc0mb/blackc0mb.github.io/_posts/2021-03-22-git-branches.md

 ---
-title: Example with branches in Git & Github
+title: Example with branches in Git & GitHub
 layout: post
 date: 2021-03-22 22:05
-modified_date: 2021-03-25 21:40
+modified_date: 2021-03-27 20:25
 author: TMorales
 tag: GitHub
 ---
-#### Short guide working with branches in Git & Github
+#### Short guide working with branches in Git & GitHub
 ---
 I consider myself a beginner working with **Git** and **GitHub**, so this steps is a good start (or practice) to work in a new feature or experiments in any **GitHub** repository.